 At nearby Blidworth lies what is reputed to be the grave of another of that band, Will Scarlet.
 The Church of St Mary of the Purification on the main street houses a curious monument to the rear which was not originally a gravestone but rather the original apex from the tower of the church.
 There are no markings on the stone but generations of local people have passed down the legend that Will Scarlet was buried against the back of the church.
 Who really knows?
 As with all stories related within the legendary story of Robin Hood and his Merry Men one has to use one’s imagination.
 Certainly though if there is any accuracy in the stories, the area of Nottinghamshire containing Sherwood Forest, Fountaindale and Blidworth would present a worthy epicentre of its activities.

-It’s perhaps one of those things than many of us have promised to experience ‘sometime’, rising early and venturing out to a suitable place in order to hear the early morning song of the birds in their own habitat.
+It’s perhaps one of those things than many of us have promised to experience ‘some time’, rising early and venturing out to a suitable place in order to hear the early morning song of the birds in their own habitat.
 It’s a fact that many of us have also lay fitfully awake in the dawning hours, listening to the first tentative notes of birdsong that invade our homes, hoping not to hear them.
 The alarm clock beckoning before long and another trying day ahead.

 I first wondered about those first few notes when I was a young boy.
 The ones that gradually gathered tuneful momentum and confidence through my bedroom window during the ‘wee sma’ hours’.
 I didn’t know the name of what I was listening to, all I knew was that it it heralded a new day very, very soon.
 I came to listen for it more and more.
-My fascination continues for it to this day.
+My fascination fr it continues to this day.

 Perhaps this is an appropriate time of the day for you to read this, perhaps it is not, but would you like to join me for a few moments in lovely Sherwood Forest to listen to the sweet bird song of the dawn?
 Surely in these changing times we still have a few moments for such contemplation?
+Click on the Thrush

 And now at last the sun